tttmmmyyyy/fixlang/Std.md

 ### `borrow_ptr : (Ptr -> b) -> Array a -> b`

-Call a function with a pointer to the memory region where elements are stored.
+Calls a function with a pointer to the memory region where elements are stored.

 ### `empty : Std::I64 -> Std::Array a`